(Reuters) - Following is a roundup of the impact of this month’s devastating earthquake and tsunami on Japanese manufacturers of cars and electronics.

 Japanese companies are not only reeling from damage to factories and suppliers in quake-hit northeastern Japan but are also suffering from fuel shortages nationwide and power outages in the Tokyo area that are affecting production, distribution and the ability of staff to get to work.

-* Toyota Motor Co has halted operations at its 12 main assembly plants in Japan until at least March 26, which will result in lost production of 140,000 vehicles.
-It will also delay the launch of the Prius wagon and minivan models in Japan from the original plan for the end of April.
+* Toyota Motor Co halted operations at 18 factories that assemble Toyota and Lexus vehicles in Japan, resulting in lost production of 140,000 vehicles.
+A further seven plants making parts and engines were also affected.
+From March 28 the carmaker plans restart production of three hybrid models: the Prius, Lexus HS250h and CT200h.
+It will, however, delay the launch of the Prius wagon and minivan models in Japan from the original plan for the end of April.
 On Monday the firm begin making car parts at plants near its base in Toyota City, central Japan, for overseas assembly facilities.
-It resumed making parts for service centers to repair vehicles already on the road last week.
+It resumed making parts last week for service centers to repair vehicles already on the road.

-* Honda Motor Co extended its production halt in Japan to March 27.
-[ID:nL3E7EI0NM] On Monday, Honda said one-fifth of its Japan-based Tier 1 suppliers affected by the earthquake had said it would take more than a week to recover.
+* Honda Motor Co extended its production halt in Japan to April 3.
+On Monday, Honda said a fifth of its Japan-based Tier 1 suppliers affected by the earthquake would take more than a week to recover.
 Honda made 69,170 cars in January in Japan, accounting for around a quarter of its production.
+On Thursday the company said it will resume production of motorcycles and power products at its Kumamoto plant in Kyushu, southern Japan.

-* Nissan Motor Co resumed limited operations at five of its plants in Japan on Monday with vehicle production set to start on Thursday.
-Nissan said production of parts for overseas manufacturing restarted at its Oppama, Tochigi, Yokohama, Kyushu and Nissan Shatai plants.
-Restoration of its Iwaki engine plant in northern Japan will take longer than the other plants, it said.
+* Nissan Motor Co resumed vehicle production at all assembly plants in Japan from Thursday, March 24, while supplies last.
+It resumed production of parts for overseas manufacturing and repair parts on March 21.
+Restoration continues at its damaged Iwaki engine factory in Tochigi prefecture, north of Tokyo.
 Nissan made 81,851 cars in January in Japan, where it manufactures 23 percent of its vehicles.
 Goldman Sachs has calculated that one day’s lost production costs Nissan about 2 billion yen ($25 million) in profit.

-* Fuji Heavy Industries Co said all five of the car and parts-related plants for its Subaru-brand vehicles in Gunma prefecture, north of Tokyo, will be shut at least until Thursday, pushing back a previously planned restart on Tuesday.
-Production of vehicle parts to be shipped to overseas manufacturing plants is expected to start on Wednesday and production of vehicle repair parts is scheduled to start on Thursday.
+* Fuji Heavy Industries Co said all five of the car and parts-related plants for its Subaru-brand vehicles in Gunma prefecture, north of Tokyo, will be shut at least until Monday, pushing back a restart that had been due to start on Tuesday.
+Production of vehicle parts to be shipped to overseas manufacturing plants started on Wednesday and production of vehicle repair parts began Thursday.

 * Sony Corp said shortages of parts and raw materials would force it to suspend or reduce production at five plants in central and southern Japan making digital cameras, camera lenses, flat-screen televisions and other goods.
 Another plant may be affected by rolling power blackouts.
 Six production sites in northern Japan have been halted since the quake.
 If shortages continue, Sony may consider temporarily shifting some production overseas.